-- Humana's model of care is designed to help improve access to affordable and preventive medical, mental health and social services. - The model promotes: - Coordination of care through an identified point of contact - Transitioning each member's care between healthcare settings and healthcare providers.
+- Humana's model of care is designed to help improve access to affordable and preventive medical, mental health and social services. - The model promotes: - Focused coordination of care through an identified point of contact. - Seamless transition of each member's care between healthcare settings and healthcare providers.
 The model allows providers to focus on health outcomes and member satisfaction with health status and services. - Humana's model of care provides appropriate service utilization and facilitation of cost-effective health services delivery.